kennedybabu/portfolio-project/Readme.md

 # setup

 ## General info
+By Kennedy Babu
 This project is a personal portfolio with links to personal projects

 ## Technologies
 Project is created with:
-* HTML version:
+* HTML version: 5
-* CSS version:
+* CSS version: 2.1
-* Bootsrap version:
+* Bootsrap version: 3

 ## setup
 To run this program: